soketi/docs/getting-started/installation/cli-installation.md

 minfds=10240
 ```

-As you can see, we run a single process, that will auto-restart on failure and will log to `/var/log/soketi-supervisor.log`.
+As you can see in the configuration above, a single soketi server will be started, and this server will auto-restart on failure.
+Logs will be written to `/var/log/soketi-supervisor.log`.

-It's really important to note that `stopwaitsecs` and `stopsignal` should be set like that.
-Of course, you can increase `stopwaitsecs` to a bigger value, so that when the server is closing, it will give a grace period of `60` seconds to close all sockets.
+It's important to note that the `stopwaitsecs` and `stopsignal` configuration options should be set as in the example above.
+If necessary, you can increase `stopwaitsecs` to a larger value.
+This is the number of seconds Supervisor will allow soketi to gracefully close all connections when the server is stopping or restarting.

-In Linux, everything is a file.
-Even active sockets.
-To track them, soketi is creating file descriptor for each connection.
-In some cases, you might run into a soft limit, set by your OS, that will keep the file descriptors limit to 1024 or so.
-In supervisor, you can set `minfds` to a higher value, to let the OS handle more connections.
+In Linux environments, everything is a file, including active sockets.
+To track socket connections, soketi is creating file descriptor for each connection.
+In some cases, you may run into a soft limit on file descriptors set by your operating system.
+In this situation, you can set the Supervisor `minfds` configuration option to a higher value to allow the operating system to handle more connections.